devnexus/devnexus-site/_events/apache-spark-workshop.md

   full_public_name: Daniel Hinojosa
   avatar_path: /uploads/himojosa.jpg
 persons:
-  - id: 848
-    full_public_name: Rafael Benevides
-  - id: 836
-    full_public_name: Burr Sutter
-  - id: 915
+  - id: 1080
-    full_public_name: Edson Yanaga
+    full_public_name: Daniel Hinojosa
 ---

 In this full-day workshop, we will introduce you to Apache Spark from the ground up.
 Spark has a Scala, Java, and Python API.
-This workshop will use Scala for its static typed structure but also it's conciseness and less noise.&nbsp;
+This workshop will use Scala for its static typed structure but also it's conciseness and less noise.